- Season & Tickets

 - Summer Programs

 Sven Ortel is a projection designer with 14 years of experience in this field.
-He works internationally and nationally creating projections and imagery for theatre, opera, dance, musical and beyond.
+He works internationally and nationally creating projections and imagery for theatre, opera, dance, musicals and beyond.

 His work has been recognized with a Tony Award nomination in 2012 for Disney’s Newsies and in 2014 with a Drama Desk nomination for A Midsummer Night’s Dream.